 It’s essential that the veterinarian knows as much as possible about your pet prior to surgery.
 This means that we should have a copy of the records from any previous veterinary visits and that your pet’s surgeon will perform a complete physical examination of your pet before beginning any part of the anesthetic regimen.
 This is crucial; pets with certain health conditions can be high-risk patients for anesthesia.

-The pre-anesthetic examination is done on the day of surgery by the veterinarian performing the procedure and are at no additional cost.
+The pre-anesthetic examination is done on the day of surgery by the veterinarian performing the procedure and is done at no additional cost.
 These exams generally consist of:

 Systematic visual inspection of the pet's head, face, eyes, ears, mouth, limbs, and body